DougProceptra/TravianAssistant/docs/SESSION_CONTEXT.md

 ## 📝 SESSION SUMMARY

-### What Was Accomplished Today
+### What Was Fixed in v0.9.10
-1. Discovered existing sophisticated backend architecture
-2. Fixed all UI issues in chat interface
-3. Imported complete map data (7,492 villages)
-4. Validated multi-player support architecture
-5. Set up development environment properly

-### Key Discovery
-The existing backend is production-ready with features we hadn't realized:
-- Complete multi-player account management
-- WebSocket real-time updates
-- Historical snapshot system
-- Alert monitoring
-- Proper database schema separation (villages vs map_villages)
+1. **Removed sample content** - Clean initialization messages
+2. **Window state persistence** - Position, size, and open state saved
+3. **API method fix** - Changed `scrapeCurrentState()` to `getGameState()`
+4. **Improved suggestions** - Better strategic questions

-### Blockers Resolved
+### Testing Results
-- Chat dragging (scope issue fixed)
+- ✅ Chat dragging works
-- Text wrapping (textarea implementation)
-- Resize handle (CSS visibility)
+- ✅ Resize handle visible
-- Database schema mismatch (separate tables created)
+- ✅ Text wrapping works
+- ✅ 8 villages successfully scraped
+- ❌ API connection failed (method name issue - now fixed)

 ### Next Session Focus
-1. **Test extension in real browser** - Critical path
+1. **Deploy v0.9.10 fix** - Critical for API connection
+2. **Verify backend connection** - May need proxy update
-2. **Verify data collection** - Ensure scraping works
+3. **Test AI responses** - Ensure full flow works
-3. **Connect to Claude** - Test AI recommendations
-4. **Measure costs** - Validate under $0.10/analysis
+4. **Measure API costs** - Validate under $0.10/analysis

 ## 🔄 HANDOFF NOTES

-The infrastructure is MORE complete than initially planned.
-The backend already has sophisticated multi-player support, WebSocket real-time updates, and proper database architecture.
-Don't rebuild - just connect and test!

-The main risk now is the tight timeline (11 days to Sept 9 launch).
-Focus on:
-1. Getting the extension tested in a real browser
-2. Ensuring data flows from game → extension → backend → AI → user
-3. Validating cost per AI analysis

-The server statistics show a competitive environment with strong alliances.
-The AI will need to provide genuinely strategic insights to compete at the top level.
+The chat UI is now fully functional with all requested features.
+The main blocker is the API connection - the fix is ready in v0.9.10 and just needs to be deployed and tested.

+The extension is successfully scraping game data (8 villages confirmed).
+Once the API connection is restored, the system should be fully operational for AI-powered recommendations.

+Key risk: 11 days to launch.
+Focus on getting the API connection working, then optimize the AI prompts for strategic value.

 ---
 *End of session.
-System ready for extension testing and AI integration.*
+Chat UI complete, API fix ready for deployment.*